|

 Also available on ISSUU in book format that animates page-turning.
 The handout format will also work as a zoom pdf, two pages per sheet.

 The translation offered here is one of the best you'll find for liturgical use.
 Ten years in the making (and first conceived in 1993), Laments was finally completed in 2017 with chapter 3, along with new artwork, and an expanded afterward.
-Every year I also update the outer pages, so if you have booklets from the past few years, you can keep the translation and afterword and be up-to-date by just substituting those outer pages either in booklet format or handout format.
+Every year I update the outer pages, so if you have booklets from the past few years, you can use the translation and afterword and be up-to-date by just substituting those outer pages either in booklet format or handout format.
+You can also use the translation without the wrapper.

 (For handout format click here.)